facebook/react-native-website/docs/_integration-with-exisiting-apps-swift.md

 ### Creating a release build

 In order to support bundling creating release builds in Xcode, we need to add a new Run Script Build Phase.
 Head to the `Target > Build Phases` in Xcode, press on the `+` button and choose `New Run Script Phase`.
-As it will `Bundle React Native code and images`, we can name it just that.
+As it will `Bundle React Native code and images`, we can name it like that.
 It should invoke the `react-native-xcode.sh` script from node modules.
 Here are the exact script contents:

 ```bash
 set -e